He could also be godawful: Désirée, The Young Lions, Viva Zapata!, and, especially, as the biker in dire of a reality check in The Wild One.

 The two-part original documentary on the larger-than-life actor’s life on-screen and off.
 Features interviews with Robert Duvall, James Caan, Jane Fonda, Al Pacino and Martin Scorsese.
 Black and white.
 162 mins.
 Letterbox Format

 A young stevedore takes on the mobster who rules the docks.
 Cast: Marlon Brando, Eva Marie Saint, Rod Steiger.
-Dir.: Elia Kazan.
+Lee J. Cobb.
+Karl Malden.
+Director: Elia Kazan.
 Black and white.
 108 mins.
 Letterbox Format

 7:00 PM Mutiny on the Bounty (1962)

 Lavish remake of the classic tale of the villainous Captain Bligh who drives his crew to revolt during a South Seas expedition.
 Cast: Marlon Brando, Trevor Howard, Richard Harris.
 Director: Lewis Milestone.
 Color.
 185 mins.
 Letterbox Format